Why Your Company Should Have Quarterly Performance Reviews

 Rather than conducting annual reviews, consider implementing quarterly performance reviews.
 This approach allows for more frequent check-ins, enabling timely feedback and course correction.
 Quarterly reviews also foster a continuous improvement mindset that encourages ongoing professional development.

-Quarterly performance reviews should be contained to 30 days.
+The quarterly performance review process should be contained to 30 days.
 Keeping the entirety of the process within a single month fosters feelings of efficiency and utility within the team.
 In-between these formal performance reviews, managers and team members can also have more frequent “check-ins” to address quick feedback and ideas.

 To ensure fairness and objectivity, it's crucial to avoid bias in performance reviews.
 Train managers and evaluators to recognize and mitigate unconscious biases that may influence their assessments.
 Establish clear evaluation criteria and provide specific examples to support ratings.
 Encourage multiple perspectives by involving different stakeholders in the review process.